Frequently Asked Questions (Trade)

 1. What are the adverse health effects of consuming food with high sodium (salt)?
 What is the health status of the local population?

 Dietary sodium (salt) intake is closely related to health.
 Excessive sodium (salt) intake will increase the risk of developing hypertension, stroke and coronary heart disease.
-According to a survey conducted by the Census and Statistics Department in 2011-12, 34 per cent of the local population aged 55 and above suffered from hypertension.
+According to a survey conducted by the Department of Health in 2020-22, the prevalence of raised blood pressure / hypertension among local population aged 15-84 was 29.5%.

 2. What are the recommendations of the World Health Organization on daily sodium intake?
 What is the target for our local population?

 The World Health Organization (WHO) recommends a maximum sodium intake of 2 000 milligrams daily (i.e. slightly less than 1 level teaspoon of salt) for adults and the average population intake of salt shall be reduced by a relative 30 per cent by 2025.
 Two grams of sodium means 5 grams of salt.
-Based on two studies conducted by a local university, it was estimated that the average daily intake of salt was about 10 grams in the adult population.
-As such, Hong Kong would like to reduce the average daily intake of salt to 7 grams by 2025, with an ultimate aim of 5 grams or below in the long term.
+Based on information from the Department of Health, the average daily intake of salt was about 8.5 grams in the adult population.
+As such, Hong Kong would like to reduce the average daily intake of salt to 6 grams by 2025, with an ultimate aim of 5 grams or below in the long term.

 3. What actions have been taken by the Centre for Food Safety to reduce dietary sodium (salt)?